mrcjkb/rustaceanvim/README.md

 To manually generate documentation, use `:helptags ALL`.

->[!NOTE]
->
+### Nix

-> For NixOS users with flakes enabled, this project provides outputs in the
-> form of a package and an overlay; use it as you wish in your NixOS or
+For Nix users with flakes enabled, this project provides outputs in the form of a package and an overlay.
-> home-manager configuration.
-> It is also available in `nixpkgs`.
+It is also available in `nixpkgs`.

 Look at the configuration information below to get started.